Loading profile data...

 What was not shown on TV was the discussion we had in the Den where we explained that we wanted to do crowdfunding as well to raise more funds and raise awareness of the brand.
 Deborah Meaden was very supportive of the idea and said it was a great way for us to build an army of brand ambassadors.

-It was because she thought this was a better route for us rather than receiving traditional investment and therefore she did not make an offer.
+It was because she thought this was a better route for us rather than receiving traditional investment and so she didn't make an offer.

 Be very confident about your product and its USP.
-Getting picked up by big retailers is a real challenge so be prepared for no's.
+Getting picked up by big retailers is a real challenge so be prepared for people to say no.

 It takes more than one conversation to get listed.
 Determination and persistence are key factors so never give up!